Ronald Acuña homers, steals 50th base in Braves' 11-5 win over Brewers

 Ronald Acuña homers, steals 50th base in Braves’ 11-5 win over Brewers

+ATLANTA (AP) — Bryce Elder says he’s no longer surprised by Atlanta Braves teammate Ronald Acuña’s astounding accomplishments.

+“You get used to it, because he does it every single night,” Elder said.
+“You’re not supposed to get used to it.”

-ATLANTA (AP) — Ronald Acuña hit his 24th home run and stole his 50th base, and the Atlanta Braves used a six-run first inning to beat the Milwaukee Brewers 11-5 on Saturday night.
+Acuña hit his 24th home run and stole his 50th base, and the Braves used a six-run first inning to beat the Milwaukee Brewers 11-5 on Saturday night.

 Taylor Hearn allowed four runs in the eighth for the Braves before Michael Tonkin closed out the game with a scoreless ninth.